$\mu_p$- and $\alpha_p$-actions on K3 surfaces in characteristic $p$: Coverings of supersingular Enriques surfaces in characteristic 2

+(see the convention before Example \ref{ex:k3:2}).
 If $F_i$ are generic, then $Y$ is an RDP K3 surface and the quotient $X = Y^D$ is a classical (resp.\ supersingular) Enriques surface.
 Liedtke \cite{Liedtke:liftingEnriques}*{Proposition 3.4} showed that any classical (resp.\ supersingular) Enriques surface is birational to an RDP Enriques surface of this form.
-(Liedtke's theorem also covers singular Enriques surfaces, which we do not discuss in this paper.)
+(Liedtke's theorem also covers singular Enriques surfaces (i.e.\ those with $\Pictau = \mu_2$), which we do not discuss in this paper.)

 As showed in Proposition \ref{prop:classical Enriques non-duality}, in the classical case there is no (regular) derivation $D'$ on $X$ with $X^{D'} = \normalization{(\secondpower{Y})}$.

 Consider the supersingular case.
 Write $F_i = A_i + B_i + C_i$, where $A_i \in \spanned{x_j^2, y_j^2}_{j}$, $B_i \in \spanned{t_j}_{j}$, $C_i \in \spanned{u_j}_{j}$.
 For simplicity assume $C_1, C_2, C_3$ are linearly independent, and then we may assume $C_i = u_i$.
 Write $B_i = \sum_j b_{ij} t_j$.
 The derivation $D'$ on $X$ defined by